Leask/BRICKS/README.md

 	|____________________________________________|

 ## What is BRICKS?
-BRICKS is a list for all the domains blocked by the Chinese GFW (Great-Fire-Wall).
+BRICKS is a list for all the domains blocked by the Chinese GFW.

 ## What for?
 * In order to collect all the domains blocked by the GFW with the contributers all over the internet.